arianna-stech/LLMDatapoisoning-Thesis-Stech/README.md

 # LLMDatapoisoning-Thesis-Stech
 Public repository containing all materials, data, visualisations and general digital add-ons to the thesis' main body.
 Materials related to the audit are uploaded for replicability purposes of the experiment.
-Research Proposal available in the files for general context.
+The Research Proposal and one-page explainer are available in the files for general context.

 # Empirical Analysis (Audit Results)